paketo-buildpacks/rfcs/accepted/0000-buildpack-set-env-vars-defaults.md

-# Default Values for Language Ecosystem Env Vars Set by Buildpacks
+# Default Behaviour for Buildpack-Set Language Ecosystem Environment Variables

 ## Summary

-Paketo buildpacks sometimes use language ecosystem environment variables to configure build- and launch-time behaviour.
+Paketo buildpacks sometimes use language ecosystem environment variables to configure build- and launch time behaviour.
 The environment variables' values can come a) from user input at build/launch time or b) from buildpacks' "opinions" about proper settings for the container build.
-If a user provides a language ecosystem environment variable at build time **and** the buildpack typically sets an opinionated launch-time value for that environment variable, the user's build-time input should be set as the launch-time default value.
+If a user provides a language ecosystem environment variable at build time **and** the buildpack typically sets an opinionated build time value, the user's value should override or have precedence over the buildpack-set value.
+Likewise if a user provides a language ecosystem environment variable at launch time.

+In addition, if a user provides a language-ecosystem environment variable at build time, that value **should not** be "sticky" -- it should not influence the launch time value of the environment variable.
+If a user wants to change the launch time value of an environment variable, they should provide it at launch time.

 <!---
 {{A concise, one-paragraph description of the change.}}
 -->